zowe/docs-site/docs/user-guide/server-side-install-overview.md

 ## Zowe runtime installation methods and roadmap

-To get started with installing Zowe runtime, select your installation method from the following options (Details of each installation method are described later in this article):
+To get started with installing Zowe runtime, select your installation method from the following options.
+(Details of each installation method are described later in this article).

 * SMP/E build
 * Convenience build